MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-02-03-a-failure-mode-of-adhd-medication.md

 After some mulling about how I would precisely describe the impact of medication on my wellbeing, I arrived at a model: Medication lets me do better with less effort.
-In a graph, I'd roughly express it this way:
+In a graph, I'd roughly express the probability of a project succeeding against the amount of effort invested in the project like this:

 ![Graph along the axes of "Effort invested" and "probability of success".
 The curve of being medicated is significantly steeper than the unmedicated curve,